Intruder9211/DSA-2025/README.md

 Each day includes readings and coding problems.
 Status:
 - ✅ `completed icon`: Task is done
-- ⏳ `pending icon`: Task yet to be completed
+- ⏳ `pending icon`: Task yet to be completed'
 - Starts 🚩 '15 june 2025'

 ---